 How easy is it to open a personal or business bank account in Georgia?

-For a personal bank account, the requirements have increased recently and we expect account opening to become gradually harder in the future.
+For a personal bank account, the requirements have recently increased, and we expect account opening to become gradually harder in the future.

 The essentials of opening a personal account:

-- Basic KYC questions relating to your personal wealth, sources/amounts of income.
+- Basic KYC questions relating to your personal wealth & sources/amounts of income.

 - Relevant proof relating to income and wealth (in some cases).
-This can be in the form of employment or service contracts, proof of foreign pension or inheritance, proof of business income, of an investment portfolio, etc.
+This can be in the form of employment or service contracts, proof of foreign pension or inheritance, proof of business income, proof of investment portfolio, etc.

-Business account opening for foreigners
+Business account opening for foreigners:

-Other FAQs about banking in Georgia
+Other FAQs regarding banking in Georgia

 What if I want to transfer large amounts from overseas?